Viri0x/transpiler-c/README.md

-# Transpileur C (Regression)
+# C Transpiler (Regression)

-auteur: Quentin Le Helloco
+author: Quentin Le Helloco

-## Utilisation
+## Usage
 > python3 create_model.py

-Pour creer les deux models utilises.
+Create both models for later usage.

 > python3 transpile_regression.py

-Permet de choisir "logistic" ou "linear".
-Le process va ensuite creer puis compiler un .c avec des features predefiniees et renvoyer l'output du .c puis celui du python (groundtruth).
-Les deux devraient etre similaires.
+Let you choose between "logistic" or "linear" model.
+The process will then create and compilate a c file with predefined features and print the output prediction of both the c file and python original model.
+They should be the same.

 ## Requirement
 Scikit-learn